 - IDT for PCs having a Windows-operating system. - IDT for mobile devices (phones and tablets) having an Android operating system. - IDT for mobile devices (phones and tablets) having an (Apple) iOS system.

 The latter two are referred to as the 'IDT app', whereas the first is referred to as 'IDT (PC)' or 'IDT (Windows)'.

 It is recommended to install and use the IDT app version whenever possible; it covers most types of HWM loggers.
 There are, however, a small number of situations where loggers or logger/sensor combinations that (at the time of writing) require the use of the IDT (PC) tool.
-Refer to section 8 for further details of which sensors or features require IDT (PC), as applicable to the loggers listed in section 1.1.
+Refer to section 8 for further details of which sensors or features require IDT (PC)

-1.6.1.
-IDT (PC VERSION)
+1.6.1 IDT (PC version)